Destination Thailand Visa (DTV) –

 Frequently Asked Questions

-The Destination Thailand Visa (DTV) is a long-term visa valid for up to 5 years, introduced in July 2024 to attract remote workers, digital nomads, retirees, and cultural visitors.
-It allows multiple entries into Thailand with a maximum stay of 180 days per entry, which can be extended for another 180 days.
+The Destination Thailand Visa (DTV) is a long-term visa that allows eligible applicants to stay in Thailand for up to 5 years, with multiple entries and a maximum stay of 180 days per entry (extendable for another 180 days).

 2. What are the requirements to apply for a DTV Visa?

-If you are applying for the Destination Thailand Visa (DTV), you must meet specific requirements based on your chosen category.
+To apply for the Destination Thailand Visa (DTV), you’ll need to meet certain criteria based on your chosen category.
 For those applying under the Soft Power category, enrolling in an approved Thai cultural activity—such as a Thai cooking course or Muay Thai training—is essential.

 Before applying, make sure you have the following: